megan-grug/nature-adventure/README.md

 - **PEP8 Python Validator:**

+    The code passes through the PEP8 Python Validator without raising any errors.

 - **Lighthouse:**
     The site returns passing scores on all counts when passed through Lighthouse for both desktop and mobile.